Poodle Price in India

 We always suggest following your Breeder and Seller’s Instructions for any type of suggestion and query regarding this.

-Suggestion - How to prepare Homemade food for Pets
+Suggestion - How to prepare Homemade food:

-Here are some guidelines for preparing homemade food or a diet chart for a puppy under 50 to 55 days old:
+Here are some guidelines for preparing homemade food or a diet chart for a puppy that is under 50 to 55 days old:

 Essential Items:

-Royal Canin Maxi Starter: (we recommend this, but other options are available in the market)
+Royal Canin Maxi Starter: We recommend this brand, but there are other options available in the market.

-Pedigree Chicken Gravy: Pouch (at a cost of approximately 35 rupees)
+Pedigree Chicken Gravy: Pouch (approximately costing 35 rupees)

-Brown bread: (made of wheat)
+Brown bread: Made of wheat

-Eggs can be included after vaccination:
+Eggs can be included after vaccination.

 Instructions for Preparing and Feeding Pet Food: